Want to take better care of your houseplants?

 Here are some common issues that you might run into.
 It's important to diagnose any issues early to give your plant the best chance of bouncing back.

-Yellow leaves on a Tree Philodendron is often a sign of overwatering.
-Check the moisture in the soil and adjust your watering schedule accordingly.
+Yellow leaves on a Tree Philodendron are often a sign of overwatering.
+They will look quite sickly and be a little softer than usual.
+Check the moisture in the soil to confirm that this is what is causing the yellow leaves on your Tree Philodendron and adjust your watering schedule accordingly.